-A linear motor is designed to have a strong resonant frequency across a narrow frequency bandwidth; the motor is then operated at its resonant frequency to produce maximum output (vibration) while having minimal power demands on the portable device.
+The design goal of linear motor is to create a “High-Q” system so that the device has a very strong resonant frequency across a narrow frequency bandwidth.
+The motor is then operated at its resonant frequency to produce maximum output (vibration) while having minimal power demands on the portable device.
 The strength of the vibration is controlled by adjusting the magnitude of the AC signal input to the motor.
-In this sequence, first a sine sweep is applied to the device to calculate the resonant frequency, impedance and related values, and then a single tone at resonance is applied to measure characteristics such as rise and fall time.